Ninoh-FOX/PIXEL2-ROGUE-OS/README.md

 - Added FBNEO STANDALONE.
 - Custom GMU music player rewrite for the machine with blockkeys fuctions and screenoff.
 - Custom GME game music emulator player rewrite for the machine with files selection, blockkeys fuctions and screenoff.
+- Custom GSF music player rewrite for the machine with, files selector, blockkeys fuctions and screenoff.
 - Added Drastic mod version by Steward Fu.
 - Added mouse virtual emulator.
 - Added Portmaster for Pixel 2.